-An A-MSDU contains only MSDUs whose DA parameter values map to a single RA value (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)) unless it is generated by an S1G STA that follows the procedures described in 9.42h (Relay operation).
-An A-MSDU contains only MSDUs whose SA parameter values map to a single TA value (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)) unless it is generated by an S1G STA that follows the procedures described in 9.42h (Relay operation).
+An A-MSDU contains only MSDUs whose DA parameter values map to a single RA value (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)).
+An A-MSDU contains only MSDUs whose SA parameter values map to a single TA value (see 8.3.2.2 (Aggregate MSDU (A-MSDU) format)).
 For the Short A-MSDU case, an A-MSDU contains only MSDUs whose SA and DA parameter values are the same.